I2SL/Onboarding/README.md

 # Setup and installation

 To work with github and follow the onboarding lessons you'll first have to install [git](https://git-scm.com/downloads) on your local machine.
+Make sure to select the Windows Explore Integration boxes in the installation menu (if you are installing on a Windows machine).
+This will save you some time navigating through directories in a terminal.

 # Lessons